Coronavirus digest: Japan may prioritize vaccinations for Olympic athletes | DW | 08.04.2021

 As the country fights another wave of the virus, Caracas is also negotiating to buy more doses from the global Covax vaccine access program.

 Officially, Venezuela has 165,000 cases and some 1,700 deaths.
-But NGOs such as Human Rights Watch question these figures, which they fear are vastly underestimated.
+But nongovernmental organizations such as Human Rights Watch question these figures, which they fear are vastly underestimated.

-Argentinia announced new restrictions to fight a second wave of the virus on Wednesday.
+Argentina announced new restrictions to fight a second wave of the COVID-19 infections on Wednesday.

-Among the measures, which are set to begin Friday, are a nightly curfew between midnight and 6 am, the closure of bars and restaurants after 11 pm, and restrictions on family gatherings.
+Among the measures — set to begin Friday — are a nightly curfew between midnight and 6 am; the closure of bars and restaurants after 11 pm; and restrictions on family gatherings.

 To restrict movements and limit the spread of infections, only workers in essential sectors will be allowed to travel on local public transport.

-On Wednesday Argentina reported a record 22,039 new virus infections.
+On Wednesday, Argentina reported a record 22,039 new virus infections.
 This brings the total caseload to about 2.4 million.
-Almost 57,000 have so far died in connection with Covid-19.
+Almost 57,000 have died there so far in connection with COVID-19.

 Modi will chair a meeting with other state chiefs as coronavirus cases increase.

-On Wednesday, experts blamed the new wave on people ignoring guidelines and attending huge religious and political events, including weddings and cricket matches over the past few months.
+On Wednesday, experts blamed the new wave on people ignoring guidelines and attending mass religious and political events, including weddings and cricket matches, over the past few months.

-India has now recorded 12.8 million cases, the third-highest behind the United States and Brazil, although India's population is much larger.
+India has now recorded 12.8 million cases, the third-highest number after the United States and Brazil (although India's population is much larger).
 So far, at least 166,000 Indians have died.

 Maharashtra, home to megacity Mumbai, is the nation's worst-hit state.
-Beginning on Friday evening, a night time curfew will be imposed and weekend lockdowns will be enforced.
+Beginning on Friday evening, a nighttime curfew will be imposed and weekend lockdowns enforced.

-Australia has no plans to change the rollout of the AstraZeneca COVID-19 vaccine, Prime Minister Scott Morrison said on Thursday, after Europe's drug regulator found possible links between rare blood clots and it's usage.
+Australia has no plans to alter its rollout of the AstraZeneca COVID-19 vaccine, Prime Minister Scott Morrison said on Thursday — after Europe's drug regulatory agency found possible links between rare blood clots and its usage.

 "At this point, there is no advice to suggest there would be any change to the rollout of the vaccine," Morrison told reporters in the nation's capitol of Canberra.

-Australian authorities have ordered an urgent inquiry following the findings from Europe's drug regulator.
+Australian authorities have ordered an urgent inquiry following findings from Europe's drug regulator.

-The nation is more than 80% behind its original immunization schedule, and its plan relies heavily on AstraZeneca to vaccinate its 26 million population.
+The nation is more than 80% behind its original vaccinization schedule, and its plan relies heavily on AstraZeneca to vaccinate its 26 million population.

 mb/aw (AFP, AP, dpa, Reuters)